alicekellings/Sidebuzcom/src/content/blog/how-to-make-money-with-affiliate-marketing-2.md

 ---
 title: "How to Make Money With Affiliate Marketing"
 description: "However, not every blogger can generate a good income from affiliate commissions."
-pubDate: "2025-04-13"
+pubDate: "2024-04-13"
 category: "affiliate marketing"
 tags: ["affiliate marketing", "make money online"]
 ---

 However, not every blogger can generate a good income from affiliate commissions.

-I tell you more, with almost 2 billion websites out there (source “internet live stats“), many will not even be able to generate a single sale.
+I tell you more, with almost 2 billion websites out there (source “internet live stats�?, many will not even be able to generate a single sale.

 But let’s look at the glass as half full.